[I. The First Teachings]

 born in the water, flourishing in the water, stand above the water,

-Even so while looking around the world with his Buddha-eye the Gracious One saw
+Even so while looking around the world with his Buddha-eye the Fortunate One saw

 beings having little dust on the eyes, having great dust on the eyes, having sharp faculties, having undeveloped faculties,